Corporate Social Responsibility

 Our Communities: We are committed to making a positive contribution to the communities in which we live and serve in the UK and USA.
 In the UK, through our strategic partnership with The Prince's Trust, we are committed to help improve the lives of disadvantaged young people through a broad range of educational programmes and fundraising activities.
 In the USA, our approach is to support local community projects and charities in the communities in which we operate stores, namely in Florida, New York and Las Vegas.

 Our colleagues are an integral part of ensuring the continued success of our business.
 We are committed to providing our colleagues with an open and dynamic workplace and to ensuring they are equipped with the most comprehensive tools to develop their full potential.
-This applies to colleagues in both offices and stores who are vital in offering our customers an unrivalled experience.
+This applies to colleagues in both offices and stores who are vital in offering our clients an unrivalled experience.
 Our vision and embedded values system enable us to celebrate and reward the achievements of our colleagues every day.

 Learning & Development

-Product knowledge and customer experience skills are critical to our business.
+Product knowledge and client experience skills are critical to our business.
 We are proud of our wide range of training and development programmes both in the UK and USA and work closely with our brand partners to ensure that our colleagues are true experts in our category.
 Our e-learning modules make learning and personal development accessible to all.

 Recognition & Celebration